samnishita/Custom-NBA-Shot-Chart-Generator/README.md

 ### Installation
 Requires Java JDK 8.
 Visit <a href ="https://www.oraclie.com/java/technologies/javase/javase-jdk8-downloads.html">here</a> to download the latest JDK
-(t's free) for your operating system.
+(it's free) for your operating system.

-Download the latest .jar file and run to open the app.
+Download the latest .jar file from Releases and run it to open the app.

 ### Future Updates
 * Advanced search to include filtering by date, quarter, and time remaining on the game clock